HMJiangGatech/sam/README.md

 But for MAC OS users, things are a little tricky since the default llvm on MAC OS does not support OpenMP.
 But the solution is easy.
 You can simply install llvm with full OpenMP support and direct R using this version of llvm.

+First, install llvm with OpenMP support by typing

 ```
 brew install llvm
 ```